 For the first time, batteries that can be recharged to 100% in five minutes were manufactured in the factory.
 A significant step towards a fast refueling of electric cars like that of petrol or diesel cars.

-Electric vehicles are one component of the action to tackle the climate crisis, but running out of charge while traveling is a concern for drivers.
-Israeli company StoreDot has developed new fast-charging batteries, manufactured in China by Eve Energy on standard production lines.
+Electric vehicles are one component of action to address the climate crisis, but running out of charge while traveling is a concern for drivers.
+The Israeli company StoreDot has developed new fast-charging batteries, produced in China by Eve Energy on standard production lines.

-StoreDot has already demonstrated its "extreme fast charging" battery in phones, drones and scooters.
-The 1.000 batteries produced in this case served to showcase its technology to car manufacturers and other companies.
+StoreDot has already demonstrated its “extreme fast charging” battery in phones, drones and scooters.
+The 1.000 batteries produced in this case served to showcase its technology to automakers and other companies.

 A terrible child